keepemapp/back/README.md

 4. Run auto-format code with `make format`
 5. Run linting and tests with `make test` (see [flake8 rules](https://lintlyci.github.io/Flake8Rules/)) You can see the HTML report inside `.coverage_html` folder
-6. Before committing execute `make clean`
+6. Before committing execute `make precommit` (runs formatting, linting, test and clean)

 ## Understanding the repo organization